programminghistorian/jekyll/en/lessons/building-static-sites-with-jekyll-github-pages.md

 *If you're using a Mac computer, follow the instructions below until you hit a line that says the Windows-specific instructions are beginning.*

 <div class="alert alert-warning">
-Please note that if you are using a Mac with an M-series (silicone) chip, you may encounter some compatibility issues when installing Jekyll or its dependencies.
+Please note that if you are using a Mac with an M-series (silicon) chip, you may encounter some compatibility issues when installing Jekyll or its dependencies.
 If that’s the case, we advise you to follow additional installation instructions for the relevant package, either from the official documentation, or online help forums.
 </div>

 Open a command line window (Applications > Utilities > Terminal) and enter the code shown in the steps below (*`code is formatted like this`*), keeping [the command line tips from above](#section1-4) in mind.